 A Conference Room MSCS237 provides for laptop based viewing of presentation on the room projector.
 The laptop is Skype capable along with the usual Microsoft Office and other software.
 When visiting simply open the laptop lid and the room projector becomes available.
 When presentation is complete, simply close the lid and all will shut down.

-Finally, the department lounge MSCS206S provides a relaxed but contemplative atmosphere where both the department's server access is nearby but also a refreshment area with sink.
+Finally, the department lounge MSCS206S provides a relaxed but contemplative atmosphere both computer access and a refreshment area with sink.
 Students oft times have used it for a study hall; and the 12-foot dry erase board comes in fairly handy.